muratdem/MDBTLA/MultiShardTxn/README.md

 ### Modeling the Storage/Replication Layer

 The current model aimns to model the storage/replication layer at each shard in a modular way.
-This is done by viewing `MDB` as encapsulatibg jost of the storage/replication specific logic, and [instantiating one of these modules per shard](https://github.com/muratdem/MDBTLA/blob/2fd5ddc7f4767aace7cfc4bd7ff19b44027de530/MultiShardTxn/MultiShardTxn.tla#L99-L109).
+This is done by viewing `MDB` as encapsulating most of the storage/replication specific logic, and [instantiating one of these modules per shard](https://github.com/muratdem/MDBTLA/blob/2fd5ddc7f4767aace7cfc4bd7ff19b44027de530/MultiShardTxn/MultiShardTxn.tla#L99-L109).

 The composition as currently defined breaks these boundaries a bit, but essentially the interface to the MDB instance at each shard is captured in [these wrapper definitions](https://github.com/muratdem/MDBTLA/blob/2fd5ddc7f4767aace7cfc4bd7ff19b44027de530/MultiShardTxn/MultiShardTxn.tla#L178-L238).